How to Be Sustainable on Earth Day

 Environmental Movement

 The 1960s was one of the first decades of environmental activism.
 Rachel Carson wrote Silent Spring in 1962, which touched on the use of pesticides and the dangers of these chemicals in humans and animals.
 In 1969, the Cuyahoga River in Cleveland lit on fire, shedding light on the problem of chemical waste disposal.
-While there was little talk of global warming or climate change in the 1960s, the public was slowing gaining knowledge of environmental issues and conservatism.
+While there was little talk of global warming or climate change in the 1960s, the public was slowly gaining knowledge of environmental issues and conservatism.

-In 1990, Earth Day went global, and today there are more than 1 billion participants.
+In 1990, Earth Day went global, and today, there are more than 1 billion participants.
 In honor of the 44th Earth Day, here are five environmentally conscious activities you can do to enjoy our planet.

 Sustainable Earth Day Activities